-- Don’t use too many different credit cards: It’s easier to manage your balance if you use just one credit card to pay your bills rather than trying to juggle bills on multiple credit cards.
-Choose the credit card with the biggest credit limit and the best opportunity for earning rewards.
-The more credit cards you use for paying bills, the harder it becomes to track and manage the balance across all your credit cards.
-It’s not impossible, but you have to be more diligent about keeping up with your balances and making sure you’re not spending more than you can afford.
+It’s easier to make sure all of your credit-card-payable bills are getting paid if you use just one credit card for all of them.
+Choose the credit card with the highest credit limit and the best opportunity for earning rewards.
+The more credit cards you use for paying bills, the harder it becomes to track and manage the charges on all your credit cards.
+It’s not impossible, but you have to be more diligent about keeping up with your current balances and making sure you’re not spending more than you can afford.

-Don’t be tempted to use a credit card convenience check to pay bills that wouldn’t normally accept a credit card.
-There’s no benefit to doing it this way and it can get expensive.
-Convenience checks are cash advance transactions and your credit card issuer probably doesn’t pay rewards on cash advances.
-What's more, you’ll pay a cash advance fee on the transaction and you’ll start incurring interest starting from the day the check is cashed.
+You won’t be able to pay your credit card bill with another credit card.
+And don’t be tempted to use a credit card convenience check to pay bills you're unable to put on your card.
+Convenience checks are treated as cash advance transactions, and your credit card issuer probably doesn’t pay rewards on cash advances.
+What's more, you’ll pay a cash advance fee on the transaction, and you’ll incur interest starting from the day the check is cashed.

-Paying bills with your credit card can either help or hurt your credit score, depending on how you use your credit card.
+Paying bills with your credit card can either help or hurt your credit score, depending on how you use your card.
 Maxing out your credit card and missing credit card payments can hurt your credit score.
 Paying your bill on time each month helps your credit score.